 Turn off the heat to the smoker pan and allow the chestnuts to rest for a few minutes before removing from the pan.
 Remember, these shells will be very hot so use tongs to remove them from the pan.

 You can see that despite the Minuto® Chips being exposed to consistent heat for about an hour, they merely smolder and char, never igniting.
 In fact, you could easily use these chips again for another short cook item and they would still give off great flavor.
 Once the chestnuts have cooled enough to handle, I remove all the shell and membrane.
-These golden beauties are now ready to eat or to add special flavor to recipes calling for chestnuts.
+These golden beauties are now ready to eat or to add a special flavor to recipes calling for chestnuts.
 Just another way to bring something new to a seasonal favorite.
 Try this seasonal favorite of ours- to The Smoke the chestnuts go on a stovetop smoker!

 Well, I have got just the solution for you!

-Stove top smoking can be as easy as locating a deep pot with lid, metal steamer insert,aluminum foil from your kitchen, and tools you likely already own.
+Stove top smoking can be as easy as locating a deep pot with lid, metal steamer insert,aluminum foil and tools you likely already own.

 Now when I say deep pot I’m talking about a lobster pot, large sauce pot, or even a Dutch oven.
 Anything that has capacity to hold a suitable number of food items on a steamer insert will do.

-Place the food items (chicken, fish, pork, beef, vegetables, fruit, etc.) on the steamer being careful not to crowd so the smoke can circulate around the food
+Place the food items (chicken, fish, pork, beef, vegetables, fruit, etc.) on the steamer.
+Be careful not to crowd so the smoke can circulate around the food.

 Depending on the extra room in your pot, if there is a lot of surface above the foods, go ahead and tent the steamer insert with foil so the smoke vapor has less area it needs to travel